xiaziyna/spatial-detrend/README.md

 The detrending method is built around a low-rank linear model that's conditioned on a total-variation spatial constraint.
 This constraint fundamentally models spatial systematic structure across the sensor, offering a robust, data-driven solution for systematics mitigation.

-This library is currently in an experimental stage and has been tailored for specific use-cases as detailed in our accompanying Astrophysical Journal publication.
+This library is currently in an experimental stage and has been tailored for specific use-cases as detailed in our accompanying Astronomical Journal publication.
 It may not be highly generalizable across all kinds of datasets or astrophysical applications.

 This library is compatible with Python 3.6 and later versions.